 Although Elizabeth is rightly known for its mature tree canopy, as a percentage of land area covered it is less than the city of Charlotte's as a whole (40 percent vs. 46 percent).
 This is probably not unusual compared to other established neighborhoods close to Center City.
 However, the loss of tree cover should be monitored since between 1985 and 2008 Charlotte lost 49 percent of its tree canopy, according to a 2010 study by American Forests.
-The environmental benefits provided by trees include improved water quality, a reduction in ground level ozone and other forms of air pollution, and carbon storage and sequestration.
-These environmental benefits also translate into significant economic benefits, in the form of reduced societal health care costs, decreased need for storm water management, and increased property values.
+The environmental benefits provided by trees include improved water quality. a reduction in ground level ozone and other forms of air pollution, and carbon storage and sequestration.
+These environmental benefits also translate into significant economic benefits, in the form of reduced societal health care costs. decreased need for storm water management, and increased property values.

 There are also a few brownfield sites in the plan area as identified by the North Carolina Department of Environment and Natural Resources (DENR).
 The environmental hazards on these sites are typically associated with former uses such as dry cleaners or gas stations.
-There may be other sites with contaminated land in the plan area as well.
 With proper remediation this land can be reused, with exceptions for certain types of uses such as child care facilities, parks, or playgrounds.
-However, proper clean-up is often difficult and costly.
 The land use recommendations of this area plan are not in conflict with the reuse of brownfield sites in the plan area.

-E-1.
+E1.
 Encourage measures that will help ensure the long-term sustainability of the tree canopy.

-One measure to help reverse the loss of tree canopy is the development of a strategy to plant additional trees in parks, public and private open spaces, and in planting strips along public streets, where practicable.
+One measure to help reverse the loss of tree canopy is the development of a strategy to plant additional native shade trees in parks, public and private open spaces, and in planting strips along public streets, where practicable.
 This strategy should also address replacement of trees that are lost or damaged through disease, development, or other causes.

-E-2.
+E2.
 Minimize impacts to existing tree canopy when developing, maintaining, or constructing streets, sidewalks, pedestrian/bicycle paths, public facilities, and utilities.